csoltenborn/GoogleTestAdapter/Documentation/Overview.md

 #### Executing the tests

 Many of the tests depend on the second solution 'SampleGoogleTestTests', which contains a couple of Google Test tests.
-Before the tests contained in GoogleTestAdapterTests can be run, the second solution needs to be built in Debug mode for X86.
+Before the tests contained in GoogleTestAdapterTests can be run, the second solution needs to be built in Debug mode for X86; this is done for you by a post-build event of project GoogleTestAdapterTests.
 Afterwards, the GTA tests can be run and should all pass.

 For manually testing GTA, just start the GTA solution: A development instance of Visual Studio will be started with GTA installed.
 Use this instance to open the SampleGoogleTestTests solution (or any other solution containing Google Test tests).